Background

 - Hard box: gradient zero everywhere.
 The optimizer has no direction.

-- Gumbel box ( $\beta = 1$ ): gradient nonzero and correctly directed, scaling with gap size.
-Expected overlap $\sim 0.13$ via $K_0$ .
+- Gumbel box (): gradient nonzero and correctly directed, scaling with gap size.
+Expected overlap via .
 1D tree MRR: 0.971.

-Gumbel boxes don't just "smooth a little better" — they fix the gradient problem while keeping the expected intersection volume well-defined and closed-form, so the loss function is coherent across all box configurations, not just the overlapping ones.
+Gumbel boxes don’t just “smooth a little better.”
+They fix the gradient problem while keeping the expected intersection volume well-defined and closed-form, so the loss function is coherent across all box configurations, not just the overlapping ones.

-The softplus approximation
+# The softplus approximation

 Computing Bessel functions in every forward pass is expensive.
-Dasgupta et al. [8] observed that $2\beta K_0(\frac{2}{\beta} e^{-x/(2\beta)})$ is nearly indistinguishable from a shifted softplus, and proposed:
+Dasgupta et al. 8 observed that is nearly indistinguishable from a shifted softplus, and proposed:

-Query2Box: Answering Logical Queries
+# Query2Box: Answering Logical Queries

-Consider the query: "Where did Canadian Turing Award winners graduate?"This is the running example from Ren et al. [9].
+Consider the query: “Where did Canadian Turing Award winners graduate?”This is the running example from Ren et al. 9.
 Leskovec uses it in his Stanford CS224W lectures as the canonical multi-hop box query.
-This decomposes into: start with TuringAward (a point), apply the "Win" relation projection to get a box of Turing winners, separately start with Canada, project via "Citizen" to get a box of Canadians, intersect the two boxes, then project via "Graduate" to get universities.
-Each relation projection simply translates the box center and adds to the box offset — the box can only grow, never shrink.
-This makes sense: following a one-to-many relation (like "cities in a country") should expand the answer set.
+This decomposes into: start with TuringAward (a point), apply the “Win” relation projection to get a box of Turing winners, separately start with Canada, project via “Citizen” to get a box of Canadians, intersect the two boxes, then project via “Graduate” to get universities.
+Each relation projection simply translates the box center and adds to the box offset – the box can only grow, never shrink.
+This makes sense: following a one-to-many relation (like “cities in a country”) should expand the answer set.

 Note the asymmetry: queries are boxes, but answer entities are still embedded as points.After spending the whole post arguing against points, Query2Box puts entities back as points.
 The resolution: entities are answer candidates, not concepts.
 The box is the question, not the thing.
 The box represents the set of plausible answers; each candidate entity is a point that may or may not land inside it.
-The scoring function for a candidate answer entity $v$ (embedded as a point) relative to a query box $q$ is:
+The scoring function for a candidate answer entity (embedded as a point) relative to a query box is:

-where $d_{\text{out}}$ is the L1 distance from $v$ to the nearest point on the box boundary (zero if $v$ is inside), $d_{\text{in}}$ is the L1 distance from $v$ to the box center (measuring how deep inside the box $v$ is), and $\alpha \in (0, 1)$ is a hyperparameter (set to $0.2$ in the original paper) that downweights the inside distance.
+where is the L1 distance from to the nearest point on the box boundary (zero if is inside), is the L1 distance from to the box center (measuring how deep inside the box is), and is a hyperparameter (set to in the original paper) that downweights the inside distance.

-The asymmetry between $d_{\text{out}}$ and $d_{\text{in}}$ is intentional.
+The asymmetry between and is intentional.
 Outside entities should be penalized heavily (they are not answers to the query).
-Inside entities are all plausible answers, but we mildly prefer those closer to the center — answers nearest the box center.
+Inside entities are all plausible answers, but we mildly prefer those closer to the center.

-Intersection of query boxes models conjunction: "countries that border France and have population > 50M" corresponds to intersecting two query boxes.
+Intersection of query boxes models conjunction: “countries that border France and have population > 50M” corresponds to intersecting two query boxes.
 Recall that geometric intersection is coordinate-wise max of lower bounds, min of upper bounds.
-This works when boxes overlap, but after multiple projection steps the boxes may not overlap at all — and an exact empty intersection gives zero volume with zero gradient (the same dead-zone problem from the previous section).
-Query2Box sidesteps this with a learned intersection operator: an attention mechanism over the input boxes' centers produces the new center, combined with a coordinate-wise minimum of offsets to shrink the box.
+This works when boxes overlap, but after multiple projection steps the boxes may not overlap at all, and an exact empty intersection gives zero volume with zero gradient (the same dead-zone problem from the previous section).
+Query2Box sidesteps this with a learned intersection operator: an attention mechanism over the input boxes’ centers produces the new center, combined with a coordinate-wise minimum of offsets to shrink the box.
 This is an approximation, not a geometric intersection, but it provides gradient signal in all configurations.

 Two operations that boxes cannot handle: